OKC Thunder vs. Minnesota Timberwolves: Game Preview, Betting Odds, Keys to Game

 ODDS:

-The Thunder enter the day as 9.5-point favorites against the Minnesota Timberwolves, and the total over/under is 228.5 points according to FanDuel.
+The Thunder enter the day as 12.5-point favorites against the Minnesota Timberwolves, and the total over/under is 226.5 points per FanDuel.

 KEYS TO THE GAME: